TaoDFang/PPI_Prediction_byCoevolution/README.md

 for the customized parameters, you could directly modify their values in the configuration file "scripts/nextflow.config" \
 or via the command line (e.g. --root_folder= "path to the location where you want to save all data")

-Warning: The whole computation could take months depending on the available computational resources and all the final results take up around 16TB of disk space
+Warning: The whole computation could take months depending on the available computational resources and all the final results take up around 16TB of disk space \
+This dataset is too large to share online so is only available upon request.

 To run Alphafold-Multimer for the selected protein pairs, we use the generated customized paired alignment data as input to  [ColabFold (v1.3.0)](https://github.com/sokrypton/ColabFold/releases/tag/v1.3.0)